Road transport products

 Introduction:

-Operator certification — Types of accidents involving forklift trucks — Basic safety rules.
+Operator certification — Forklift operator codes Types of accidents involving forklift trucks — Basic safety rules.

 Know your forklift

-Truck frame — Counterweight — Cab — Overhead guard — Power source — Tilt cylinders — Mast — Carriage — Load back rest — Attachments.
+Truck frame — Counterweight — Cab — Overhead guard — Power source — Electric forklifts Petrol and diesel forklifts Liquid petroleum forklifts Use of gears Inching pedal Tilt cylinders — Mast — Carriage — Load back rest — Attachments.

 Stability